federico-boncaldo/logs-analysis/README.md

 ## Project design

-The code consist of two files `logs_analysis.py` and `logs_analysis_db.py`.
+The code consists of two files `logs_analysis.py` and `logs_analysis_db.py`.
 The former calls the methods to get the data necessary to display the information required and print out all the information in plain text.
 The latter contain the `LogsAnalysisDB` class which connect to the database and contains the methods to execute all the SQL queries.

 ## How to
-Before to run the program is necessary to create all the views required.
+Before run the program is necessary to create all the views required.
 You can find the `create view` statements below.

 In order to see the results of the reporting tool, it's just necessary to make executable `logs_analysis.py`: